microsoft/botbuilder-dotnet/samples/declarative-hack-April-11-README.md

 ## Samples
 Currently, we are light on documentation.
 However, there are few samples to help you bootstrap and get started using the new dialogs, LG, memory, and decelrative.
--	The main [samples](https://github.com/Microsoft/botbuilder-dotnet/tree/ComposableDialog/samples) folder include basic documentation for Memory, Input prompts and dialogs, and Rule base dialog system.
+-	The csharp [samples](https://github.com/Microsoft/botbuilder-dotnet/tree/ComposableDialog/samples) folder include basic documentation for Memory, Input prompts and dialogs, and Rule base dialog system.
 - We also created a version of the samples that uses packaged nuget pckages.
 [TestBot.Json as sample based on nuget packages called 60-AdaptiveBot](https://github.com/Microsoft/BotBuilder-Samples/blob/4.next/samples/csharp_dotnetcore/60.AdaptiveBot/README.md).
 [Here](https://botbuilder.myget.org/F/botbuilder-declarative/api/v3/index.json )  the nuget feed for C# packages.
 -	The [Microsoft.Bot.Bbuilder.Testbot.Json](https://github.com/Microsoft/botbuilder-dotnet/tree/ComposableDialog/samples/Microsoft.Bot.Builder.TestBot.Json) folder include samples for LG and declarative dialogs.
 -	In Microsoft.Bot.Bbuilder.Testbot.Json , the [samples](https://github.com/Microsoft/botbuilder-dotnet/tree/ComposableDialog/samples/Microsoft.Bot.Builder.TestBot.Json/Samples) folder includes a series of bots defined declaratively, showing the different dialog/ prompts and available steps.